danhaggard/react-scroll-collapse/README.md

 component.
 The actual collapse/expand animation is handled by <Collapse> so consult its docs for usage information.

-All components wrapped with collapserControllerItem need to be a child of a component wrapped with collapserController.

 #### Usage
 ```
 import Collapse from 'react-collapse';